 Squeeze them for information

-Finally… don’t complete on a Friday.
-As if things go wrong with the money transfer, the banks will be shut all weekend.
+Finally, don’t complete on a Friday.
+If things go wrong with the money transfer, the banks will be shut all weekend.